About Frome’s Missing Links

 Frome’s Missing Links would like to see more family-friendly routes in both directions, and is doing this by campaigning, commenting on planning applications, and raising funds to build these routes.

-Frome’s Missing Links started by extending the path from the centre of Frome out towards Great Elm.
 Volunteers spent many days clearing scrub, erecting fences and preparing the ground.
-Grants from Mendip District Council, Frome Town Council and Aster Housing helped to back up financial support from Sustrans and the section from Welshmill to Low Water, Phase 1, was completed in January 2015.
-We celebrated the opening with a procession of bicycles and scooters, illuminated by hundreds of lights and reflectors.
+Grants from Mendip District Council, Frome Town Council and Aster Housing helped to back up financial support from Sustrans and the section from Welshmill to Weylands, Phase 1, was completed in January 2015 and the opening was celebrated with a procession of bicycles and scooters, illuminated by hundreds of lights and reflectors.

-Great Elm to Hapsford
+Great Elm to Hapsford – Phase 2

-Whatcombe Fields
+Whatcombe Fields – Phase 3

-Meanwhile, at Phase 3, which covers the stretch from Spring Gardens into Frome, we have now tarmacked the complete path through Whatcombe Fields, up to the poplar wood near Selwood Manor.
-This work, in August and September 2023, was greatly helped by a grant from Mendip District Council, and donations of goods, machinery and labour from Aggregate Industries and Mrs Yeoman.
+Phase 3 covers the stretch from Weylands to Spring Gardens.
+Thanks to much volunteer effort and funds from Mendip Disctrict Council, the path was extended from midway through the fields up to the poplar wood near Selwood Manor in August and September 2023.
+We were greatly helped in this project by donations of goods, machinery and labour from Aggregate Industries and Mrs Yeoman.

 Hedge-planting by Duke of Edinburgh students from Frome College has created a wildlife-friendly border to the fields used for agriculture, with further tree planting programmes supported by Frome Town Council, and lots of volunteer help.

-Spring Gardens to Hapsford
+Spring Gardens to Hapsford – Phase 4

+This is the final connection in the route – linking the end of the current path near Selwood Manor to Elliots Lane.
 This will be a tricky and expensive section to complete and we are always on the look out for funding sources that might help.
 We have a detailed feasibility study, identifying the best route through this section, so that we can be ready to go, if funding becomes available.

 The route south